 Fuller called "Die Sixteenth Infantry Hat Ein Haus Eingeschlagen."
 He translates this to "The Sixteenth Infantry has struck a house."
 Superimposed over the article is the only color in either paper: the Big

-Red One.
-(Fuller, in case you're unfamiliar, directed the brilliant 1980 war film The Big Red One, based on his experiences in the 1st Infantry Division so nicknamed.
-He died in 1997.)
+Fuller, in case you're unfamiliar, directed the brilliant 1980 war film The Big Red One, based on his experiences in the 1st Infantry Division so nicknamed.
+I surmise that he wrote this piece after he helped liberate the concentration camp at Falkenau (three months earlier), which he documented on 16mm film.
+He died in 1997.

 I